Ben Casey: Production notes

 Ben Casey had several directors, including Irvin Kershner and Sydney Pollack.
-Its theme music was written by David Raksin and is in 5/4 time signature; a version performed by pianist Valjean was a top 40 hit in the United States, peaking at number 28 on 23 June 1962.
+Its theme music was written by David Raksin, and it is played in 5/4 time signature; a version performed by pianist Valjean was a Billboard Top 40 hit in the United States, peaking at number 28 on 23 June 1962.

 Filmed at the Desilu Studios, the series was produced by Bing Crosby Productions.

 Spin-off

 Vince Edwards appeared on the television series Breaking Point as Ben Casey.
 The episode was "Solo for B-Flat Clarinet" and debuted 16 September 1963.
 Both Ben Casey and Breaking Point were produced by Bing Crosby Productions.
 Cast members of Breaking Point also had guest roles on Ben Casey.